the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 ## Now

-- [ ] get flask running correctly and using LinePredictor
-    - [ ] deploy via serverless

-- [ ] make autograder for lab 5: simply use the existing tests for line predictor, and also add a new evaluate function on iam

 ## Next

-@arjun
-- [ ] make sure lab5 works (probably need to solve the problem of how to save files)
+## Later

 - [ ] save experiment json along with weights, and just call it canonical_character_predictor_weights.py and canonical_character_predictor_config.py
     - easiest way to implement would probably be to pass in experiment_config from run_experiment to Model#save_weights

-- [ ] make sure lab4 works on jupyterlab (for a fresh user)

-- [ ] have networks take more arguments, like lstm_dim and stuff

-- [ ] make sure lab6 works (circleci)
-    - [x] get circleci humming again
-    - [ ] write instructions for lab6

-- [ ] make sure lab7 works
-    - [ ] get flask and lambda to be working again on basic CharacterPredictor
+- [ ] share pre-processing logic in predict() and fit()/evaluate()
-    - [ ] use LinePredictor and update test scripts to CURL sample line files
+- [ ] store dataset over multiple files

-## Arjun

-- [ ] go through everything as an attendee and make sure it all works

-- [ ] make IAM users for the deployment stuff Sunday
-    - would be nice if they could log in to console to see the metrics of their lambda function

-- [ ] apply AWS credit to team@fullstackdeeplearning.com account

-- [ ] deploy your own lambda (either from lab6) or just from the main repo

-- [ ] set up data distribution shift monitoring (just by logging the average value of input and creating a LogMetric for it)

-- [ ] test the logging out with the `admin/endpoint_tester` script

-Nice-to-have:
 - [ ] test out cursive.ai image splitting into lines and see if it actually works from a phone picture

-## Later

-- [ ] make pre-processing logic in predict() and fit()/evaluate() should be shared
-- [ ] store dataset over multiple files

 ## Done